Digital dental x-rays and why they are important

 Digital dental x-rays are considerably safer than traditional x-rays as they expose the patient to far less radiation.

 What is a digital dental x-ray?

-Instead of using film to create an image after radiation exposure, digital dental x-rays use far less radiation to achieve detailed images that can be viewed on a monitor and stored on a computer.
+Instead of using film to create an image after radiation exposure, digital dental x-rays produce a digital radiographic image which uses far less radiation to achieve detailed images that can be viewed and stored on a computer.
 It is even better for the environment as it eliminates the need for chemicals to develop the film and see the dental image.